 For safety, health and welfare of our children, we would like to actively encourage walking and cycling to school.
 As the one hour parking on Beaumont Road is very limited, there can be difficulty in parking close to the school.
 Parking a short distance away - such as past the lights on Beaumont Road, Knighton Road or Salisbury Road - is to be encouraged.
 While we continue to investigate solutions through a School Travel Plan, we do not condone parking on double yellow lines, pavements, verges, in bus bays or causing obstruction to our neighbours' driveways.
-There is an agreement with Friary Retail Park where you can use this for dropping off and picking up purposes.
 It then just takes five minutes to walk from there to school - often the time it can take to find somewhere to park!
 This then can be a special time for you and your child, sharing your day as you walk that small distance.